The Richmond upon Thames School uniform consists of:

 Make-up, nail extensions and nail varnish/gel are not allowed.

-Every student is given a Student Guide before starting in the September - this contains all of the information above as well as a handy list of school equipment that is required.
+Guides are available under each year group Curriculum Page and this contains all of the information above, as well as a handy list of school equipment that is required.

-The Guide is currently being refreshed for September 2022 intake students, but the equipment list is here as a reminder:
+The equipment list is here as a reminder:

 - Pencil case